4aSoftwareEngineering/Biotility/README.md

 npm install -g yo
 npm install -g generator-meanjs

+Clone the git repository to your computer `https://github.com/4aSoftwareEngineering/Biotility` Do an `npm install` and `bower install` to get the rest of the dependencies.
+If you experience any errors requiring dependencies from the SERVER console, simply install those using `npm install --s MODULENAME`.
+If you experience any errors requiring dependencies from the CLIENT console, simply install those using `bower install --s MODULENAME`.

-Access our git repository and clone to your computer : https://github.com/4aSoftwareEngineering/Biotility In the directory where you saved Biotility do `npm install` Run by using `grunt`, or `grunt --f` if you experience lint errors.
+Run by using `grunt`, or `grunt --f` if you experience lint errors.

 On your browser, access Biotility by visiting `localhost:3000`.